 - Groundwater from a basement, or excavation works more than 1.2 m in height, must not be drained into laneways, kerbs and channels.

-After you build your stormwater detention system, you must request an inspection.
+After you build your stormwater detention system, or if your drainage approval requires an interim inspection, you must request an inspection.

 We will check that the system complies with the approved designs.